raphaellith/Typewriters-to-Belie-Format/_posts/2025-01-19-Only-Connect.md

 > 1. <span class="ff-din"> IVY = 4 </span>
 > <div style="text-align: right">(from <i>Only Connect</i>, Series 2, Episode 7)</div>

 which have the connection that the words are all **Roman numeral homophones**.
 The words on the left, when read out, all sound like Roman numerals that correspond to the values shown on the right (DL, CD, MC and IV).
+Note that "Dalziel", a Scottish surname, is pronounced as "dee-EL".

 Have fun with the ones below!